No Way Out (2007): Preliminary matches

 The next match was the encounter between King Booker and Kane.
-The match started off with Kane gaining the advantage over Booker, which he held throughout the beginning of the match.
-Kane then attempted a chokeslam, but Booker countered the maneuver into a Scissors kick attempt but Kane countered with a clothesline.
-Queen Sharmell, who was at ringside in Booker's corner, distracted Kane, allowing Booker to execute a heel kick.
-Kane retaliated by performing a chokeslam on Booker for the win.
+The match started off with Kane gaining the advantage over King Booker, which he held throughout the beginning of the match.
+Kane then attempted a chokeslam, but King Booker countered the maneuver into a Scissors kick attempt but Kane countered with a clothesline.
+Queen Sharmell, who was at ringside in King Booker's corner, distracted Kane, allowing King Booker to execute a heel kick.
+Kane retaliated by performing a chokeslam on King Booker for the win.

 In the fifth match Paul London and Brian Kendrick faced Deuce 'n Domino for the WWE Tag Team Championship.
 There was back and forth action between the teams in the beginning of the match; however, Deuce 'n Domino gained the advantage over Kendrick and London, as they focused on wearing down London, not allowing him to tag in his partner.
 London was eventually able to tag Kendrick into the match, after which Domino attempted an aerial attack from the top rope.
 He missed Kendrick with the attack, however, allowing Kendrick to roll him up for the pin.
 In result, London and Kendrick won the match and retained the WWE Tag Team Championship.

 The sixth match was an ECW World Championship match between defending champion Bobby Lashley and Mr. Kennedy.
 As Lashley made his entrance towards the ring, Kennedy attacked Lashley in the aisle, delaying the start of the match.
 When Lashley and Kennedy finally entered the ring, Kennedy attempted many submission holds to no avail, but he continued to attack Lashley in an attempt to keep him from getting up.
 Kennedy then left the ring to get a steel chair, but Lashley took the chair and attacked Kennedy with it, which caused the referee to end the match as a result of a disqualification.
 Kennedy won the match, but due to WWE rules, Lashley retained the ECW World Championship.
 After the match, Lashley hit Kennedy with a steel chair repeatedly until WWE officials ran in to control Lashley.

 After the sixth match, there was a Diva Talent Invitational hosted by The Miz, featuring divas from SmackDown! and Raw as well as vixens from ECW.
-First, Extreme Expose (Layla, Kelly Kelly & Brooke) danced to Rich Boy's "Boy Looka Here".
+First, Extreme Expose (Layla, Kelly Kelly and Brooke) danced to Rich Boy's "Boy Looka Here".
 Next, Jillian Hall sang a song, but The Miz stopped her from continuing.
 Candice Michelle, Ariel, and Maria came out next, but before they presented their talent, a catfight broke out among the three divas.
 Ashley then came out, but before she made her way down to the ring, she took her top off to reveal her breasts covered with pasties in the form of the Playboy logo.
 The Miz then declared Ashley the winner of the Diva Talent Invitational.